Horsley complex: Moffitt family ownership (1939)

-By 1982 the site was ringed by new housing development built on the 1972 subdivisions.
+By 1982, the site was ringed by new housing development built on the 1972 subdivisions.
 A poultry shed was built adjacent to the eastern boundary.
 The new developments were insensitive in their form and siting, and impinge on the major views of the homestead from the east and south-east approached along The Horsley Drive.

+Conservation works

-In 1971 general external repair and restoration works were carried out to the homestead, including new corrugated iron roofing, gutters and downpipes added, the iron on the south skillion replacing the extant Morewood & Roger's patent iron (roof) tiles.
+In 1971, general external repair and restoration works were carried out to the homestead, including new corrugated iron roofing, gutters and downpipes added, the iron on the south skillion replacing the extant Morewood & Roger's patent iron (roof) tiles.
 General repairs and painting were done to the homestead.
 The office and laundry's original joinery had severely deteriorated and was repaired/renewed to its original detail.

-In 1976 external restoration work was carried out to the Stables block, with financial assistance from a Federal government National Estate grant, including repairs to the roof and guttering, walls and joinery.
+In 1976, external restoration work was carried out to the Stables block, with financial assistance from a Federal government National Estate grant, including repairs to the roof and guttering, walls and joinery.

 Description

 Grounds

 To the north of the outbuildings and down a slope was a vineyard, with its own wine press, and on the southern slopes to the house was an orchard.

-The western property boundary is marked by a row of Bunya pines (Araucaria bidwillii).
+The western property boundary is marked by a row of bunya pines (Araucaria bidwillii).
 On the northern slope there are extensive remains of orchard terracing and a second drive.

 The vineyard of Horsley extended over the surrounding hillside and was tended initially by convicts and later by a German wine dresser especially brought out for the purpose as was the custom.